vatsvikki/ShaVi-1.0/README.md

 ## Contribute

-We're excited to invite you to contribute to ShaVi-1.0.
+We're excited to invite you to contribute the ShaVi-1.0.

 ##### Steps to contribute